What effect does an enzyme have on a chemical reaction? | Study Prep in Pearson+

 1

 Understand the role of enzymes in chemical reactions: Enzymes are biological catalysts that speed up reactions by lowering the activation energy required for the reaction to proceed.
-They do not change the overall free energy change ( abla G) of the reaction.
+They do not change the overall free energy change ( ) of the reaction.

-Clarify the concept of activation energy: Activation energy is the energy barrier that must be overcome for reactants to be converted into products.
-Enzymes stabilize the transition state, reducing this energy barrier.
+Clarify the concept of activation energy: Activation energy is the minimum energy required for reactants to transform into products.
+Enzymes lower this energy barrier, making it easier for the reaction to occur.

-Evaluate the specificity of enzymes: Enzymes are highly specific to their substrates due to the precise fit between the enzyme's active site and the substrate, often described as a 'lock and key' or 'induced fit' model.
+Examine substrate specificity: Enzymes are highly specific to their substrates due to the precise fit between the enzyme's active site and the substrate, often described as a 'lock and key' model.
+They do not make the reaction non-specific to substrates.

-Understand enzyme structure during reactions: Enzymes do not permanently alter their structure during a reaction.
-They return to their original state after facilitating the reaction, allowing them to be reused.
+Discuss enzyme structure: Enzymes are not permanently altered after the reaction.
+They return to their original state and can be reused for subsequent reactions.

-Compare the options provided: Based on the above concepts, identify the correct statement about enzymes.
-The correct answer is that enzymes lower the activation energy required for the reaction to proceed.
+Summarize the correct effect: The correct answer is that enzymes lower the activation energy required for the reaction to proceed, facilitating faster reaction rates without altering the enzyme's structure or the overall free energy change ( ).

 Related Videos